FindMySchool LogoFindMySchool

 The house structure helps a large school feel more navigable.
 Newton, Harrison, Tennyson and Wesley give students a smaller team to belong to within a bigger cohort, and the visible role of House Captains (identified by house-coloured ties) signals that leadership is not reserved for a tiny group at the top.
 For children who do best with a clear sense of “my people” inside a busy environment, that can make secondary school feel less like a leap.

 The numbers point to a mixed picture that is useful to read with both eyes open.
-Ranked 3,029th in England and 6th in Scunthorpe for GCSE outcomes (FindMySchool ranking, based on official data), Frederick Gough sits below England average on this measure, placing it in the bottom 40% of schools in England.
+Ranked 3,337th in England and 5th in Scunthorpe for GCSE academic outcomes (FindMySchool ranking, based on official data), Frederick Gough sits below England average on this measure, placing it in the bottom 40% of schools in England.

 The EBacc picture adds detail.
-EBacc average point score is 3.41 compared with an England average of 4.08, and 9.5% of pupils achieve grade 5 or above in the EBacc measure.
+EBacc average point score is 3.6, and 10.9% of pupils achieve grade 5 or above in the EBacc measure.
 That combination suggests EBacc outcomes are an area to probe, especially if your child is likely to take the full English Baccalaureate set and will need tight teaching and strong revision habits.

 If you are comparing local secondaries, the FindMySchool local hub comparison tool is a quick way to line up Progress 8 and Attainment 8 across nearby schools, then look beyond the numbers to the pastoral and curriculum fit.